astropy/photutils/docs/psf.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To subtract a local background from each source, define a `~photutils.background.LocalBackground` instance an input it via the ``localbkg_estimator`` keyword.
+To subtract a local background from each source, define a `~photutils.background.LocalBackground` instance and input it via the ``localbkg_estimator`` keyword.
 Here we'll use an annulus with an inner and outer radius of 5 and 10 pixels, respectively, with the `~photutils.background.MMMBackground` statistic (with its default sigma clipping)::